-Counseling Psychology, University of Georgia
+Counseling Psychology, University of Denver

-|Blair Davis, Psy.D.||
+|Blair Davis, Psy.D.

 University of San Francisco

-MS Student, University of San Francisco
+M.S.
+Student, University of San Francisco

-Counseling and Psychological Service is accredited by the International Association of Counseling Services (IACS) and the Internship Program is a member of the Association of Psychology Post Doctoral and Internship Centers (APPIC).The Doctoral Internship in Clinical Psychology training program was awarded full APA accreditation in November 2013.
+CAPS is accredited by the International Association of Counseling Services (IACS) and the Internship Program is a member of the Association of Psychology Post Doctoral and Internship Centers (APPIC).The Doctoral Internship in Clinical Psychology training program was awarded full APA accreditation in November 2013.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation at:

 Office of Program Consultation and Accreditation